CS480UIC/dbs-city_sustainability/documentation/glossary.md

 **country_id (FK)**\
 Data Type: INTEGER\
 Description: The country_id refers to the country the city is in.
 This value can be used to join the city table with the country table.\
 Maximum: M-1.
 Although country_id is 1-1, multiple cities can be in the same country (have the same country_id).
-Each city can only have one country_id
+Each city can only have one country_id.

 **Entity Name: country**